apeixinho/dragonstack-guides/README.md

 The official code for the *Master Full-Stack Development | Node, SQL, React, and More* course on Udemy by David Joseph Katz.

-Don't buy it.
-It's nearly worthless, nowadays.
+Nowadays this project may be considered outdated.

 This repository, however, retains some value.

 Why?
+- It works, it compiles and executes;

+How?
-- It's functional, I've gonne throught most of the Q&A and sort it out (good luck getting the original repository code working, without Udemy Q&A. Contacting the instructor will probably get you nowwhere ... but slowly, very slowly)
+- I've gonne throught most of the Q&A and sorted out how to get it working.
+Good luck getting the original repository code working, without Udemy Q&A. Contacting the instructor will probably get you nowwhere ... but slowly

 ## Check out the course:
 **[https://www.udemy.com/full-stack](https://www.udemy.com/full-stack)**